data-community-of-practice/AI-Graph-Obsidian/tools/Week 2/Creating images with DALL-E API in Python.md

 Whether you're looking to enhance your presentations, create compelling marketing materials, or explore new creative avenues, DALL-E 3 provides an accessible and powerful solution.
 As technology continues to evolve, we can only anticipate even more remarkable advancements in the field of artificial intelligence and image generation.

-So why wait?
+%%So why wait?
 Start experimenting with DALL-E 3 today and unlock the potential of your creative vision!
+Taking this sentence out to keep things professional%%